Hawkling/Flaklypa_Grand_Prix_2000-2002_Preservation_Project/README.md

 This is an unofficial preservation project and is not affiliated with, endorsed by, or sponsored by any rights holder.

 The repository does **not** include the original game, installation media, or copyrighted game assets.
-Links to third-party sources are provided for documentation and preservation purposes only.
+Links to third-party sources are provided for preservation purposes only.
 Availability and legality of third-party sources may vary by jurisdiction.

 Users are responsible for ensuring they have the legal right to use any software referenced by this project.